Genesis of the Universe – Imagine the uproar if science and Bible evidence harmonized. Well, real data reveals a match.

 The audience has a question.
 ‘OK, fair enough.
 We can see that the Bible seems to be describing the Big Bang.
 But what about those elementary particles you spent time describing in Chapter 1 of Inventory?
 No one understood elementary particles until Ernest Rutherford, Niels Bohr, and Einstein in the early 1900’s’.

 To answer this, let’s view yet another related word to formed from the same Hebrew root 2342:

-We now have a majestic cosmos formed by whirling particles that is taking shape over a period of time.
-Flash back to 10-6 seconds, or one-millionth of a second after Big Bang when elementary particles are flipping about and careening into each other like a roller derby.
-Leap to 30,000 years after the Big Bang when atomic nuclei form but sand particle electrons won’t join the dance and bond with the nuclei.
+We now have a majestic cosmos formed by whirling particles that is taking shape over some time.
+Flashback to 10-6 seconds, or one-millionth of a second after Big Bang when elementary particles are flipping about and careening into each other like a roller derby.
+Leap to 30,000 years after the Big Bang when atomic nuclei form, but sand particle electrons won’t join the dance and bond with the nuclei.

-As we run the video of the universe, electrons do bond with atomic nuclei, atoms form, and eventually stars kindle into being, with the heavy elements created in the whirling particle dance.
-Our own Sun develops, and the planets become solid, achieving their unique characteristics, in particular earth with its pluperfect conditions for supporting life.
-Before all of our present macrocosm can emerge, this cosmos begins with that whirling particle dance.
+As we run the video of the universe, electrons do bond with atomic nuclei and atoms form.
+Eventually, stars kindle into being with the heavy elements created in the whirling particle dance.
+Our own Sun develops, and the planets become solid, achieving their unique characteristics, in particular, the earth with its pluperfect conditions for supporting life.
+Before all of our present macrocosms can emerge, this cosmos begins with that whirling particle dance.

 Galacti wants to know how Job’s translated words ‘gliding’ and ‘crooked’ figure in this strange play we’re acting.